restfulapi/api-strategy/README.md

 Lastly, it is very beneficial to use the API internally whenever possible - as the saying goes: "to eat your own dog food".
 Exercising an API internally will help uncover inefficiencies and problems, so you may improve the API more quickly than if the only feedback was from external users.

 #### <a id="http-methods"></a>Use Standard HTTP Methods

-APIs should at a minimum expose a standard REST interface using the four HTTP methods (aka verbs) shown below:
+APIs should at a minimum expose a standard interface using HTTP methods (aka verbs) shown below:

 | HTTP Method | Purpose |
 |:---------:|:----------|